Updated August 20th, 2022 by Travel the Greek Way

 Where to Stay near the Chania Old Port

-- Santrivani Rooms (Doubles from €76 Self-catering).
+- Santrivani Rooms (Booking rate 9.1, Self-catering from €76 ).
 Centrally located in Chania, close to the sea and all the sites.

 Walking the narrow alleys of the old Chania town is one of the best things to do in Crete.
 Old Chania town has 4 distinct neighborhoods that are perfect to explore:

-Kastelli is located on a small hill, with very narrow, twisty alleys.
+Kastelli area is located on a small hill, with very narrow, twisty alleys.

 Once it was the Ancient Kydonia, the Proto-Minoan settlement of Kasteli, with still today some remaining ruins that can be seen on Kanevaro st. Centuries later it became a Byzantine castle and the remains of that period can be seen at Karaoli Dimitriou st. Then, the Venetians built new walls around it and Kastelli became a fortress, traces of which you see all around you.

-Evraiki (former Jewish Quarter) area in Chania is another popular and busy area, picturesque with tiny cobblestone alleys.
+Evraiki (former Jewish Quarter) area in Chania is another popular and picturesque area with tiny cobblestone alleys.
 The Evraiki area is included between the streets Chalidon, Zampeliou, Skoufon, and Portou.
 You will find here the working Etz Hayyim Synagogue which is the only Synagogue in the whole of Crete.

 The Cretan Jewish Community was violently captured by the Nazis, 350 people got on board a ship that was bombarded and left no survivors in 1944.
 Today, just 20 Jewish live in Chania.